mlehinchenko/AwesomeAutomation_Windows_10/README.md

 Please enter here command neededs for Windows 10 setup to start Automation start Powershell ISE as administrator copy the commands below and press start button for now java, maven and rest of application are installed in default path and do not write nothing to PATH variables for maven.
 For future I planned to fix it.

-# Several Installations can be achived with Scoop and Chocolatey
+# Scoop and Chocolatey are pretty the same.
+Please choose the one fits you.

 ## Install chocolatey
 ```